SUBSCRIBE TO BAKECLUB!

 Nicky Littlewood, Boggabilla

-• Access to Anneka's baking experience and knowledge through The Kitchen Table and the ability to ask any baking-related questions
+• Access to Anneka’s 35+ years of baking experience and expertise, with the ability to ask any questions that arise during the class.

-• A thorough understanding of how to make macarons and how to apply what you’ve learnt to be able to troubleshoot in the future and ensure baking success
+• A thorough understanding of how to make macarons, plus the knowledge to troubleshoot and apply these skills in the future for consistent baking success.

 CLICK HERE TO BROWSE OUR OTHER ONLINE CLASSES!